nightrome/cocostuff10k/README.md

 4. [Semantic image segmentation with deep convolutional nets and fully connected CRFs](https://arxiv.org/abs/1412.7062)<br />
 L.-C. Chen, G. Papandreou, I. Kokkinos, K. Murphy and A. L. Yuille,<br />
 In *International Conference on Learning Representations* (ICLR), 2015.<br />

+### Licensing
+COCO-Stuff is a derivative work of the COCO dataset.
+The authors of COCO do not in any form endorse this work.
+Different licenses apply:
+- COCO images: Flickr Terms of use
+- COCO annotations: Creative Commons Attribution 4.0 License
+- COCO-Stuff annotations & code: Creative Commons Attribution 4.0 License

+### Contact
+If you have any questions regarding this dataset, please contact us at holger.caesar-at-ed.ac.uk.